 - Meanwhile, blanch the courgette, carrot and beans in a large pan of boiling water for 2 minutes, then drain and set aside.

 - Add the cooked rice, the courgette, carrot and beans and stir-fry for 3-4 minutes.
-Mix the tamarind with 1 tablespoon of warm water and stir into the rice and veg along with the kicap manis.
-Season to taste.
+Mix the tamarind paste with 1 tablespoon warm water and stir into the rice and veg along with the kicap manis.
+Season lightly.
 Remove from the heat, cover and keep hot.

-- Lightly spray a non-stick frying pan with low calorie cooking spray and place over a low heat.
-In a bowl, whisk the eggs and 1 tablespoon of water.
+- Lightly spray a non-stick frying pan with low-calorie cooking spray and place over a low heat.
+In a bowl, whisk the eggs and 1 tablespoon water.
 Pour the egg mixture into the pan and swirl around to cover the bottom of the pan evenly.
 Cook gently for 1-2 minutes until the bottom is set, then carefully turn over and cook for 1 minute.
-Turn out on to a clean work surface, roll into a cigar shape and cut into thin strips.
+Turn out onto a clean work surface, roll into a cigar shape and cut into thin strips.

 - Divide the rice between warm plates or bowls and top with the omelette strips.
 Scatter over the coriander and mint to serve.

 Tip: You can buy kicap manis and tamarind paste in the world food sections of larger supermarkets, in Asian stores or online.
-If you can’t find them (or you want to make this recipe Free!) use regular soy sauce instead of kicap manis and 1 tablespoon of lemon juice instead of tamarind.
+If you can’t find them (or you want to make this recipe Free!), use regular soy sauce instead of kicap manis and 1 tablespoon of lemon juice instead of tamarind paste.

 Feel free to switch the vegetables around depending on your taste or what’s in the fridge.